SurniaUlula/wpsso-um/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
+	* Added a new SucomUtilWP class for static methods derived from WordPress functions.
-	* Changed the SucomUpdate home_url() private method to a public static method.
+	* Renamed the SucomUpdate home_url() private method to a public static method in SucomUtilWP raw_home_url().

 **Version 1.7.1 (2017/10/31)**